Andre Sayegh: Biography

 As of 2020, Paterson is receiving an investment through $139 million in state tax credits.
 The Sayegh administration identified several transformative projects such as reviving Hinchliffe Stadium, one of only two ballparks still standing that hosted Negro league baseball games.
 The funding also supported an affordable housing initiative for senior citizens entitled "Grandparents Raising Grandchildren" will provide 76 units for this vulnerable population.
 To enhance the appeal of the Great Falls, in cooperation with the Hamilton Partnership for Paterson and Devco, a visitors center named for Paterson's founder, Alexander Hamilton, is under construction with support of the grant.

 Recent work includes managing the impact of the COVID-19 pandemic while simultaneously driving economic development.
 Sayegh mobilized city resources to drive COVID-19 testing, provide PPE to essential front-line workers.
 The City of Paterson earned national recognition for its successful contact tracing program.

-On June 11th, 2022 a Paterson Police officer, Jerry Moravek, shot an unarmed 28-year-old Khalif Cooper in the back.
-Andre Sayegh came out in support of the officer and made a statement that that several guns and shell casings were found at the scene.
+On June 11, 2022 a Paterson Police officer, Jerry Moravek, shot unarmed 28-year-old Khalif Cooper in the back.
+Andre Sayegh came out in support of the officer and made a statement that several guns and shell casings were found at the scene.
 This statement was also backed up further by Passaic County authorities that said Khalif Cooper had a gun.
 The Attorney General’s Office came out and refuted that claim and showed that Khalif Cooper was unarmed.
 Attorney General Matt Platkin announced that Jerry Moravek has been charged with assault after reviewing statements and body-worn camera footage.

-Jameek Lowery Case
+Jameek Lowery case

+In January of 2019, prior to an ambulance ride, Lowery posted two Facebook Live videos from the police headquarters in which he claimed that the police were trying to kill him.
+“I’m just paranoid.
+I’m not touching nobody,” he says.

-Sayegh faced protests after the death of Jameek Lowery following a police interaction.
-He claimed Lowery had bacterial meningitis.
-Lowery's mother Patrice King took offense at Sayegh's claim that her son had meningitis.
+The City of Paterson faced protests after the death of Jameek Lowery following a police interaction.
+Sayegh claimed Lowery had bacterial meningitis, but Lowery's mother Patrice King disputed this.
 She confronted Sayegh at a City Council meeting.

-“All that meningitis bull crap is not going to stop us,” King said.
-Sayegh launched an audit of the police department and promised to equip police officers with by cameras to placate the family and the African American community after Lowery's death.
-Sayegh was slow to equip officers with body cameras.
-His slowness cost Paterson taxpayers $44,000.He was also slow with the police audit.
-Mother of Lowery's son sued the City of Paterson claiming police officers 'choked' Lowery to death inside the ambulance.
+Sayegh launched an audit of the police department and promised to equip police officers with body worn cameras.
+The Paterson Police Department then became the first in New Jersey to deploy body camera analytics.

-Sayegh's handling of the Lowery case was slammed by his opponents on the City Council.
+State takeover of police department

+The New Jersey Attorney General took over control of the Paterson Police Department on March 27, 2023, after the fatal police shooting of Najee Seabrooks.
+Attorney General Matthew Platkin criticized the "revolving door" of police leadership in Paterson, which has resulted in dysfunction within police ranks and a lack of trust in local law enforcement.
+Platkin's comments alluded to the challenges created by frequent turnover at the top of the police department and the negative impact it has had on community relations.
+Sayegh fired two police chiefs Troy Oswald in 2020 and Mike Baycora in 2022.